Tromador/Kyngesreach/Rules_Notes/Naval_Combat.md

-# ⚓ Kyngesreach Naval Combat Rules (WIP v0.9)
+# ⚓ Kyngesreach Naval Combat Rules (WIP v1.0)

-A streamlined tactical system for handling ship-to-ship cannon engagements in the Kyngesreach campaign.
-Designed for GURPS but broadly compatible with narrative play.
+A scalable, GURPS-compatible system for age-of-sail ship combat in Kyngesreach, with a focus on realism, tactical engagement, and historical plausibility.

 ---